nevill/zongji/README.md

 This package is a pure JS implementation based on [`mysql`](https://github.com/mysqljs/mysql).
 It has been tested to work in MySQL 5.5, 5.6, and 5.7.

-# Upcoming Release
+# Latest Release

+The latest release is v0.5.0, only supports Node.js from v8.

 v0.4.7 is the last release which supports Node.js v4.x.
-The next release will be v0.5, only supports Node.js from v8.

 ## Quick Start